zackbradys/rancher-effortless/README.md

 echo -e "[keyfile]\nunmanaged-devices=interface-name:cali*;interface-name:flannel*" > /etc/NetworkManager/conf.d/rke2-canal.conf
 ```

-## Rancher RKE2
+## Rancher Kubernetes (RKE2)
-In order to configure and install Rancher RKE2, you need to have Control/Server nodes and Worker/Agent nodes.
+In order to configure and install RKE2, you need to have Control/Server nodes and Worker/Agent nodes.
 We will start by setting up the Control/Server node and then setting up the Worker/Agent nodes.
 There are many ways to accomplish this and this guide is meant for an effortless and minimal installation, please review the [rke2 docs](https://docs.rke2.io) for more information.

 ### RKE2 Control Node
 Let's start by configuring the RKE2 Control/Server Node, by adding the configuration file.
 Since we are completing a effortless installation, we are only adding the RKE2 Token configuration option.
 I'm using `ssh` with `root` to access the `rke2-cp-01` server.